-iTunes 11 review
+iTunes 11.1.5 review

-Apple iTunes 11 is to Apple's music and media playing, iOS device syncing, and iTunes Store software.
-It's a radical update too: our iTunes 11 review looks at the new interface design, revamped functions, performance benchmarks and new features.
+Apple iTunes 11 is to Apple's music and media playing, iOS device syncing, and iTunes Store software. iTunes 11 was a radical departure from previous editions, with a whole new look and revamped functions.

 The iTunes 11 new interface

 iTunes 11 introduced a new with a simpler interface over iTunes 10.
 Part of this is an edge-to-edge design that's removes much of the clutter, particularly around the edge of the screen.
 We like the new interface, although it was a big shake-up for people used to the older iTunes 10 interface.
 We've had enough time to get used to the iTunes 11 layout now and appreciate it.